kubermatic/docs/content/contributing/contributing/_index.en.md

 ## Repository organization

-The content in the [kubermatic/docs](https://github.com/kubermatic/docs) repository follows the organization of [hugo directory structure](https://gohugo.io/getting-started/directory-structure/).
+The content in the [kubermatic/docs](https://github.com/kubermatic/docs) repository follows the organization of [Hugo directory structure](https://gohugo.io/getting-started/directory-structure/).
 Essentially, two folders at repository root level should be mentioned:

 ### /content